Key takeaways

 - Execution over generation — Viktor actually does tasks rather than just suggesting them; it can deploy apps, update CRMs, and manage ad campaigns end-to-end

-- Deep Slack integration — Native workspace presence, channel awareness, and conversation context make it feel like a real team member
+- Deep chat integration — Native presence in Slack and Microsoft Teams, channel awareness, and conversation context make it feel like a real team member

 - Weeks-long context — Can maintain project state across multi-week timelines, unlike session-based chatbots